ajungers-ga/sql-lab-computers-televisions/README.md

 ## Final Reflections

 This lab reinforced my ability to structure relational data and evolve schemas based on changing requirements.
-Unlike Lab 1, which focused on querying existing data, this lab emphasized **data modeling and updates** — more like what you'd do when building out a real-world application backend.
+Unlike Lab 1, which focused on querying existing data, this lab emphasized **data modeling and updates** — more like what I might see in the work-place.
 It also helped me strengthen my muscle memory for Postgres CLI tools and syntax fluency when designing data structures.

 ---